Washington County, Maryland

-Washington County is located in the western part of the U.S. state of Maryland.
-As of the 2020 census, the population was 154,705.
-Its county seat is Hagerstown.
+Washington County is a county located in the U.S. state of Maryland.
+The population was 154,705 as of the 2020 census.
+Its county seat and largest city is Hagerstown.
+The county is part of the Western Maryland region of the state.

 Washington County was the first county in the United States to be named for the Revolutionary War general (and later President) George Washington.
 Washington County is one of three Maryland counties recognized by the Appalachian Regional Commission as being part of Appalachia.
-The county borders southern Pennsylvania to the north, Northern Virginia to the south, and the Eastern Panhandle of West Virginia to the south and west.
-Washington County is included in the Hagerstown-Martinsburg, MD-WV Metropolitan Statistical Area, which is also included in the Washington-Baltimore-Arlington, DC-MD-VA-WV-PA Combined Statistical Area.
+The county borders southern Pennsylvania to the north, Northern Virginia to the south, and the Martinsburg Panhandle of West Virginia to the south and west.
+Washington County is included in the Hagerstown metropolitan area, which is also included in the Washington metropolitan area.

 History

-The western portions of the Province of Maryland (including present Washington County) were incorporated into Prince George's County in 1696.
-This original county included six current counties.
-The first to be created was Frederick, separated from Prince George's County in 1748.

-Following independence, the sovereign State of Maryland formed Washington County on September 6, 1776, by the division of Frederick County.
-At the same time, a portion of Frederick County became part of the newly created Montgomery County along with portions from Prince George's County and Charles' County, and was named for General Richard Montgomery.
-Washington County as created included land later to become Allegany County (created in 1789) and Garrett County (included in Allegany County when it was created in 1789, but separated from Allegany County in 1872).
-Washington County thus originally included the entire western part of the state.

-A number of properties in the county are listed on the National Register of Historic Places.